 The U.S. Environmental Protection Agency (EPA) recommends cleaning your humidifier every three days.
 Here’s a simple, effective routine:

-2. The Vinegar Soak: Fill the tank about halfway with a solution of one part white vinegar to one part water.
+- The Vinegar Soak: Fill the tank about halfway with a solution of one part white vinegar to one part water.
 Swish it around to coat the inside.
 If the base is detachable, you can fill it with the same solution.
 Let it sit for 20-30 minutes.
-The vinegar is fantastic for breaking down mineral buildup (scale).
+Vinegar is excellent for breaking down mineral buildup (scale).

-3. Scrub and Rinse: Use a soft brush (a dedicated bottle brush works wonders) to gently scrub the inside of the tank and any nooks in the base.
+- Scrub and Rinse: Use a soft brush (a dedicated bottle brush works well) to gently scrub the inside of the tank and any crevices in the base.
 Pour out the vinegar solution and rinse everything thoroughly with clean water until the vinegar smell is gone.

-4. Dry and Reassemble: Wipe all parts dry with a clean cloth or let them air dry completely before putting the humidifier back together.
+- Dry and Reassemble: Wipe all parts dry with a clean cloth or allow them to air dry completely before reassembling the humidifier.

 Frequently Asked Questions (FAQ)